Aetherinox/csf-firewall/docs/docs/install/install.md

     CSF [v15.02](../about/changelog.md#15.02) introduced a fix which allows the VestaCP header to once again show on the CSF page.

     However, this does not address the VestaCP top nav menu not showing **CSF**.
+A fix for this has been provided as instructions [below](#add-csf-to-vestacp-menu).

 As of **VestaCP v1.0**, the application was migrated to **React**, which fundamentally changes how the web interface works.
 The UI is now compiled into a series of `.CSS` and `.JS` files, rather than using the older PHP/HTML templates.